tykiww/covid19-impacted-projections/README.md

 ## 2. Methodology Review
 ### 2.1.
 Signal-Trend Decomposition and LS Regression
+This method works by using pythons built-in decomposition algorithm to split the signal into its trend and seasonal components and then forecasting the components individually.

+The trend is extracted from the signal by computing a running mean with length equal to the expected seasonality (is this case we use a 52-week running average).
+Once the trend is removed from the original signal, the seasonal component is removed using a convolution filter.
+What remains after extracting the trend and seasonal components is the raw residuals.

+We project future values for the trend using weighted linear regression (we weight the more recent data higher).
+The seasonal component is projected repetitively.
+And the residual component is projected using its mean.
+Finally, the individual components are added back together for our projection of the original signal.

 ![alt text](MethodologyExamples/decompose_LS_method.png "")

 ### 2.2.
 Signal-Trend Decomposition with ARIMA Model